 The results of Table 3 indicate that among transdiagnostic factors, the two factors of experiential avoidance and intolerance of uncertainty are predictors of psychotic symptoms (P<0.05).
-As seen in Table 3, experiential avoidance alone accounts for Discussion
+As seen in Table 3, experiential avoidance alone accounts for 53% of the variance in psychotic symptoms.
+And in the next step, after the addition of intolerance of uncertainty, these two variables account for 58% of the variance of psychotic symptoms.

-The purpose of this study was to investigate the relationship between transdiagnostic psychotic and symptoms factors in individual with schizophrenia disorder.
-Results indicated that there is a relationship between all factors of transdiagnostic, that is, intolerance of uncertainty, cognitive avoidance, negative beliefs about worry and experiential avoidance with psychotic symptoms. the following.
-In these relationships are discussed further.
+The purpose of this study was to investigate the relationship between transdiagnostic factors and psychotic symptoms in individual with schizophrenia disorder.
+Results indicated that there is a relationship between all factors of transdiagnostic, that is. intolerance of uncertainty, cognitive avoidance, negative beliefs about worry and experiential avoidance with psychotic symptoms.
+In the following, these relationships are discussed further.
 The results of this study showed that intolerance of uncertainty levels related with higher levels of positive negative and general symptoms as well as the total score of psychotic symptoms.
 Therefore, the findings of previous studies (16,23) were repeated in the present research.
 Sturtup et al. concluded that there is a relationship between intolerance of uncertainty with paranoia and psychotic symptoms in patients with persecutory delusions (12).
 White and Gumley studied 27 patients with psychosis.
 They concluded that there was a positive relationship between intolerance of uncertainty and negative beliefs about paranoia.
-However. there was no relationship between intolerance of uncertainty and the total score of paranoid beliefs about paranoia or metacognitive beliefs about paranoia and its components, that is, beliefs about paranoid as a survival strategy and normalizing beliefs.
+However, there was no relationship between intolerance of uncertainty and the total score of paranoid beliefs about paranoia or metacognitive beliefs about paranoia and its components, that is, beliefs about paranoid as a survival strategy and normalizing beliefs.
 They found that the intolerance of uncertainty correlated with meta-cognitive beliefs related to hallucinatory voices and its components, that is, metaphysical beliefs and beliefs about loss of control.
 However, there is no relationship between intolerance of uncertainty and positive beliefs factors (13).

 The findings of this study indicated that cognitive avoidance related with psychotic symptoms in individual with schizophrenia disorder.
 In the other words, there is a relationship between higher levels of cognitive avoidance and higher levels of positive and general symptoms as well as the total score of psychotic symptoms.
 However, no relationship was found between cognitive avoidance and negative symptoms.
-Although no study on the relationship between cognitive avoidance and psychotic symptoms has been found, literature review indicates that worry, known a cognitive avoidance (14,15) is as correlated with higher levels of paranoia and delusions in individuals with persecutory delusions (12).
+Although no study on the relationship between cognitive avoidance and psychotic symptoms has been found, literature review indicates that worry, known as a cognitive avoidance (14,15) is correlated with higher levels of paranoia and delusions in individuals with persecutory delusions (12).
 This research shows that social and health worries are related to positive, general, total score of psychotic symptoms, and various types of delusions in patients with schizophrenia spectrum.
 No relationship has been found between these worries with the negative psychotic symptoms and types of hallucinations.
-They reported that there is not difference between with schizophrenia patients spectrum diagnosis and individuals with anxiety disorders in various kinds of worry (16).
+They reported that there is not difference between patients with schizophrenia spectrum diagnosis and individuals with anxiety disorders in various kinds of worry (16).
+Nevertheless, other studies have reported no relationship between worry with persecutory delusions and its components, that is, delusional conviction. delusional preoccupation and delusional distress in individuals with persecutory delusions.
+They reported that there is not differences between persecutory group and anxious group in worry (19).
+Additionally, Ventura et al. (17) did not observe any difference in avoidance coping responses, especially cognitive avoidance, when examining the copping responses of recent-onset schizophrenia patients and normal people.